 - The company must not spend more than 15% of qualifying R&D expenditure on subcontracting the research and development, or on externally provided workers (EPWs)

-The changes should come into force next year.
-They will have effect for accounting periods beginning on or after April 2021.
+The changes came into force for accounting periods beginning on or after April 2021.

 Overall, the new legislation strikes a good balance between preventing abuse of R&D tax credits for SMEs and supporting genuinely innovative businesses.
 However, if you currently claim R&D tax credits or plan to do so in the near future, we strongly recommend talking to your accountant for advice.
 If you are THP client, please give us a call.